Current Research Focus:

 "Marketing Authenticity: Rockstar Games and the Use of Cinema in Video Game Promotion", Kinephanos: Journal of Media Studies and Popular Culture, (2017), 7.1, special issue: “It’s [not just] in the game”: the promotional context of video games.

-‘On the Promotional Context of Historical Video Games’, Review Article, Rethinking History (forthcoming, 2018).
+"On the Promotional Context of Historical Video Games", Review Article, Rethinking History (2018).

 Guest Editor, Press Start Journal Special Issue: On Walking Simulators (forthcoming, 2019).

-'American History and Rockstar Games', Play/Pause Research Seminar, University of Birminghams, 29th November 2018.
+'American History and Rockstar Games', Play/Pause seminar series, University of Birmingham, 29th November 2018.

 'Rockstar Games Presents': American History (?), American Studies/Game Studies research seminar, University of Kent, 31 January 2018.